madelynncharron/threat-hunting-scenario-credential-access-dc/README.md

 ```
 Determines whether the source IP eventually succeeded in authenticating — an important distinction between "someone is guessing passwords" and "known authentication traffic that looks noisy."
 <img width="2446" height="712" alt="image" src="https://github.com/user-attachments/assets/cffdbfdb-a09c-4139-b5e9-efaadc9497fa" />
+The most critical question after finding failed logons is whether any succeeded.
+Windows Event ID 4624 is a successful logon event.
+If an attacker was failing to log in and then suddenly succeeded, that would represent a critical finding.
+Combining the agent filter, the event ID, and the source IP ensures we are looking at successful logons specifically from the suspicious IP, not all logons on the DC.

 #### What Was Found
 - 102 successful logon events from 10.10.0.10